One day I was cooking, I found the pattern amazingly beautiful thus I chose food as my topic.

 Expectations: Absolute privacy and control over the communication between users, and no unauthorized communication from third parties (eg spam)

-Examples: SMS, IM
+Examples: SMS, IMGroup Spaces

 Behaviors: Reinforcing the identity of a self-defined group, and your position within the group, e.g ‘stroking‘ behavior to let the group share a sense of belonging, or mild competitiveness to signal hierarchies within the group (e.g who has the most friends, posts, tags, etc)